 AGGRESSIVE CELL PHONE TICKET ENFORCEMENT IN NY

-CELL PHONE TICKET FINES
+WHAT ARE POSSIBLE CELL PHONE TICKET FINES?

-CELL PHONE TICKET DEFENSES
+WHAT ARE POSSIBLE CELL PHONE TICKET DEFENSES?

 CELL PHONE TICKET FAQS

-The law allows people to touch their phone to simply start or end a call.
-Moreover, many people will argue they just dropped their phone or it slid somewhere and they were just quickly picking it up.
-You can always make that argument but in either scenario, once a ticket has been written, you can expect an officer to testify that he saw more than a “brief” touching of the phone.
+The law allows people to simply touch their phone to start or end a call.
+Moreover, many people will argue they just dropped their phone, or it slid somewhere, and they were just quickly picking it up.
+You can always make that argument, but in either scenario, once a ticket has been written, you can expect an officer to testify that he saw more than a “brief” touching of the phone.

 The law definitely has an emergency exception but that is limited to conversations with police, fire, doctors/hospitals.
 Have a family member in surgery?
 The law has an emergency exception limited to conversations with police, fire departments, doctors, and hospitals.
 Have a family member in surgery?
 A call from a friend with information is not covered, but a call from the doctor or hospital may be.